askupasoftware/wp-dynamic-css/README.md

 ## TODO

 * Add support for multiple value callback functions
-* Add support for loading the rendered CSS externally instead of printing to the document head
+* Add support for loading the compiled CSS externally instead of printing to the document head
 * Add support for caching